AddisonNishijima/pingpong/README.md

 # _Pingpong Test_

 #### _This is a project that finds if a user inputted number is divisible by three, five, or both.
-It also counts from that number until 100, the maximum number. , 8/19/2016 _
+It also counts from that number until 100, the maximum number, 8/19/2016_

 #### By _**Addison Nishijima**_